Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Case Study: Reanalysis of the trial

-Under the monotonicity (no defiers) assumption, Table \ref{tab: redaps results} reports point estimates and confidence intervals for the average effect of palliative care on the primary ranked length of stay outcome among the compliers.
+We next conduct inference on the effect ratio $\lambda$.
+Table \ref{tab: redaps results combined} reports point estimates and confidence intervals for the effect ratio, which under Assumption \ref{assumption: iv}, equals the average effect of a palliative care consultation on the length of stay outcome among the compliers.
 A shorter length of stay is desirable, so a negative effect indicates that palliative care is beneficial.
 The adjusted CLR \texttt{ivmodel} method produced a statistically significant result (point estimate $-0.1062$, 95\% CI [-0.186,-0.0271]).
-Given the simulation results, however, this is likely an unreliable finding.
-The methods that performed well in simulation for the one cluster at a time setting, namely the ANCOVA methods, produced more extreme point estimates of roughly $-0.18$, and confidence intervals that contained 0, though the 90\% confidence intervals just barely cover 0.
-In Table \ref{tab: redaps results}, we also report results for the secondary outcome, readmission count within 30 days.
-The original analysis of \cite{Courtright2024} only performed ITT analyses for this secondary outcome, finding a significant negative effect of the randomized default order intervention on readmission count.
-Less re-admissions are desirable, so a negative effect indicates that palliative care is beneficial.
-Our results also suggest a negative effect of palliative care on re-admission count among compliers, though the confidence intervals also contain 0, with the exception of the unadjusted \texttt{ivmodel} CLR method, which, based on simulation results, may not be robust in the one cluster at a time setting.
+Given the inflated type I error of the CLR method in simulation, however, this is likely an unreliable finding.
+The methods that performed well in simulation for the one-cluster-per-sequence setting, namely the ANCOVA methods, produced more extreme point estimates of roughly $-0.18$ and confidence intervals that contained 0, though the 90\% confidence intervals just barely covered 0.
+In Table \ref{tab: redaps results combined}, we also report results for the secondary outcome, readmission count within 30 days.
+The original analysis in \citet{Courtright2024} performed only ITT analyses for this secondary outcome and found a statistically significant negative effect of the randomized default order intervention on readmission count.
+Fewer re-admissions are desirable, so a negative effect indicates that palliative care is beneficial.
+Our results also suggest a negative effect of palliative care on readmission count among compliers, though the confidence intervals include 0, except for the unadjusted \texttt{ivmodel} CLR method, which, again, may not be robust in the one-cluster-per-sequence setting.
+In addition to the individual-level ANCOVA estimators, we perform analyses using the cluster-period average and scaled cluster-period total ANCOVA estimators (inferences are for $\tau_Y$ for the latter).
+Similar to the pattern observed in simulation, the cluster-period average ANCOVA estimators were less efficient (produced wider intervals) than the individual ANCOVA estimators, and the scaled cluster-period total ANCOVA estimators were the least efficient.
+The inefficiency of the scaled cluster-period total estimators was extremely pronounced for the primary length of stay outcome, which was due to extremely large (estimated) variances.